zalenix/portaldocs/portal-sdk/templates/portalfx-extensions-parameter-procedures.md

 </Blade>
 ```

-Here the ParameterProvider property indicates that this part is a provider which will have a property on the view model named parameterProvider that will receiving initial data from the collector (when provided) and returning back a completed result.
+The `ParameterProvider` property specifies that this part is a provider, and that there is  a property on the `ViewModel` named `parameterProvider`.
+This part receives initial data from the collector when it is provided, and returns a completed result.

-Continuing with this example parameterProvider now needs to be defined as a property of type ParameterProvider<TResult, TEditScope> on ParameterProviderFormPartViewModel.
-To ensure the ParameterProvider and ParameterCollector can exchange data the TResult generic type must match the TResult generic type used on the parameter collector model.
-In this scenario we define a simple model called ServerConfig for our TResult and for TEditScope  we use a different model of type ServerFormData.
-Note for many scenarios TResult and TEditScope may infact be the same type, to demonstrate that they can be structurally different we use different types here.
+In the `ViewModel` definition,  the `parameterProvider` attribute is defined as a property of type `ParameterProvider<TResult, TEditScope>` on `ParameterProviderFormPartViewModel`.
+To ensure that the provider and the collector can exchange data, the `TResult` generic type on the provider matches the `TResult` generic type on the collector, as in the following code that specifies   a  `TResult` type named `ServerConfig` and  a `TEditScope` type named  `ServerFormData`.

+**NOTE**: In this example, the types are structurally different, although in many scenarios `TResult` and `TEditScope` can be the same type.

 ```ts
 export class ParameterProviderFormPartViewModel extends MsPortalFx.ViewModels.Forms.Form.ViewModel<ProviderModels.ServerConfig> {